andrewhoulbrook/exif-transform/README.md

 ## Getting Started

-Maltego offers a way to quickly visualize meta data extracted across multiple files.
+Maltego can offer a way to quickly visualize meta data extracted across multiple files.
 The content of some of that extracted data can also be dovetailed into other transforms within the Maltego environment.
-For example, coordinates extracted from an image could be then form the input to transforms that search geotagged social media.
+For example, coordinates extracted from an image could then form the input to transforms that search geotagged social media.

-Rather than building my own GUI for EXIFTool or using those that already exist, I decided to experiment with wrapping the application's basic functionality into a simple python-based transform script for Maltego.
+Rather than building my own GUI for EXIFTool, or using those that already exist, I decided to experiment with wrapping the application's basic functionality into a simple python-based transform script for Maltego.

 ![Example of transforms in action](/doc/exif.png)